Proper, well-built DIY raised garden beds can protect plants from nasty weeds and pests like slugs and snails.

 2. Frame Materials of Your Choosing

-A raised garden bed can be built from various sturdy materials.
+A raised garden bed can be built from various sturdy, eco-friendly, cost-effective materials.

 Wood boards and lumber are the most preferred choices as they are cheap to obtain, build, and break.